There are dozens of Facebook metrics to track — but only a few actually matter. Here's how to track and use them to make smarter decisions.

-In this article, I've broken down the Facebook metrics that actually matter — what they mean, when to track them, and how to use them to build smarter strategies.
-Let’s dig in.
+In this guide, I've broken down the Facebook metrics that are worth your attention — what they measure, when to track them, and how to use them to make better decisions.

 Facebook metrics can be too much when you're staring at the Meta Business Suite dashboard full of numbers.